 Tuckerman Ravine warrants respect and preparation before you just pack up your picnic, your skis and go.
 Weather on Mount Washington changes fast and the skiing is variable with crevasses, rime snow and ice, much of it no fall terrain.
 This is not a ski resort with groomed surfaces, ski lifts, base lodges, food service, fancy hotels, shops – you get the picture.
 You pack in and you pack out – ski gear, supplies, food, water, first aid, layers of clothing for sunny spring skiing to howling wind, sleet, snow and rain – you can experience all of these harsh elements within hours on Mount Washington.

-On a beautiful April Saturday in Tuckerman’s, it is a crazy spring ski party (sights not alwaysappropriate for children) on the Lunch Rocks, but the risk of falling and sliding on the steep ski terrain is always a big risk.
+Tuck’s is a spring party on a beautiful April Saturday, (sights not always appropriate for children) on the Lunch Rocks, but the risk of falling and sliding on the steep ski terrain is always a big risk.
 Tuckerman’s has volunteer ski patrols, but Mt Washington search and rescue efforts can be at the expense of the endangered or injured person, so don’t be ill-prepared.

-If you are going to do Tuck’s, check the weather and the Tuckerman Avalanche and Ski Reports, pack accordingly, be prepared for a long hike in and out, and seriously steep skiing.
+Check the weather if you are going to hike Tuck’s, and the Tuckerman Avalanche and Ski Reports, pack accordingly, be prepared for a long hike in and out, and seriously steep skiing.

-Tuckerman Ravine continues to lure serious downhill skiers, as it has since the 1930’s, the first top to bottom race, The Inferno, was held in 1933.
+Tuckerman Ravine has lured skiers since the 1930’s, when the first top to bottom race, The Inferno, was held in 1933.
 The most famous Tuckerman skier was Toni Matt, who in the 1939 Inferno Race skied from over the Headwall making about three big turns, then raced all the way down the Sherburne Trail in 6.29-minutes (don’t try this).
 The Tuckerman Inferno Race continues to this day but now it is a Pentathlon organized by the Friends of Tuckerman including kayaking the Saco River, biking, running and skiing Tucks.

-You can set up camp at the AMC Hermit Lake Shelters at the base of Tuckerman Ravine or stay at the trailhead base at Pinkham Notch AMC Joe Dodge Lodge – ask for the Tucks bunk and breakfast special, so you will be ready to climb and ski bright and early.
+You can stay overnight at the AMC Hermit Lake Shelters at the base of Tuckerman Ravine or stay at the trailhead base at Pinkham Notch AMC Joe Dodge Lodge – ask for the Tucks bunk and breakfast special, so you will be ready to climb and ski bright and early.
 Or if the lifts are running across Pinkham Notch at Wildcat, ride the 6 minute quad and enjoy spring skiing without hiking!